CaramelFur/Picsur/README.md

 Do keep in mind here, that the exif data will NOT be removed from the original image.
 So make sure you do not accidentally share sensitive data.

-### This service says its supports the QOI format, what is this?
+### This service says it supports the QOI format, what is it?

 QOI is a new lossless image format that is designed to be very fast to encode and decode.
-All while still offering good compression ratios.
+All the while still offering good compression ratios.
 This is the primary format the server will store images in when uploaded.

 You can [read more about QOI here](https://qoiformat.org/).